liqotech/liqo/docs/pages/User/Install/platforms/k8s.md

 ### About Kubeadm

 [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) is a tool built by the Kubernetes community to provision Kubernetes clusters.
-Kubeadm is used as the basis of most Kubernetes deployments and makes it easier to create conformant clusters.
+Kubeadm is used as the basis of most Kubernetes deployments and makes it easier to create K8s clusters.

 ### CNI Compatibility Matrix

 Kubeadm does not install any CNI plugin by default, and it must be deployed after the initialization of the cluster.